MartinPdeS/PyMieSim/docs/source/getting_started.rst

 --------------

 Use ``Experiment`` when several parameter dimensions must be evaluated.
-Scalar parameters are broadcast over the grid, and the default result is a unit-aware ``PyMieSimDataFrame``.
+Scalar parameters are broadcast over the grid, and the default result is a native ``LabeledArray`` with named dimensions, coordinates, and units.

 .. code-block:: python